evannetwork/api-blockchain-core/docs/profile/verifications.rst

-        'parentUntrusted',  // root path (/) is not issued by evan 'notEnsRootOwner', // invalid ens root owner when check topic is 'noIdentity', // checked subject has no identity ],
+        'parentUntrusted',  // root path (/) is not issued by evan 'notEnsRootOwner', // invalid ens root owner when check topic is 'noIdentity', // checked subject has no identity 'disableSubVerifications' // when sub verifications are disable on the parent ],
       parents: [ ... ],
       parentComputed: [ ... ]